 Our first article gave an introductory outline of bipolar transistor principles, characteristics, and basic circuit configurations.
-This time we'll concentrate on practical ways of using bipolar transistors in useful common-collector (voltage follower) circuit applications.
+This time, we'll concentrate on practical ways of using bipolar transistors in useful common-collector (voltage follower) circuit applications.

 The common-collector amplifier (also known as the grounded-collector amplifier, emitter follower, or voltage follower) can be used in a wide variety of digital and analog amplifier and constant-current generator applications.
-This month we start off by looking at practical “digital” amplifier circuits.
+This month, we start off by looking at practical “digital” amplifier circuits.

-Figure 1 shows a simple npn common-collector digital amplifier in which the input is either low (at zero volts) or high (at a Vpeak value not greater than the supply rail value).
+Figure 1 shows a simple NPN common-collector digital amplifier in which the input is either low (at zero volts) or high (at a Vpeak value not greater than the supply rail value).
 When the input is low, Q1 is cut off and the output is at zero volts.
-When the input is high, Q1 is driven on and current IL flows in RL, thus generating an output voltage across RL — intrinsic negative feedback makes this output voltage take up a value one base-emitter junction volt-drop (about 600mV) below the input Vpeak value.
-Thus, the output voltage “follows” (but is 600mV less than) the input voltage.
+When the input is high, Q1 is driven on and current IL flows in RL, thus generating an output voltage across RL — intrinsic negative feedback makes this output voltage take up a value one base-emitter junction volt-drop (about 600 mV) below the input Vpeak value.
+Thus, the output voltage “follows” (but is 600 mV less than) the input voltage.

-This circuit’s input (base) current equals the IL value divided by Q1’s hfe value (nominally 200 in the 2N3904), and its input impedance equals hfe x RL, i.e., nominally 660k in the example shown.
+This circuit’s input (base) current equals the IL value divided by Q1’s hfe value (nominally 200 in the 2N3904), and its input impedance equals hfe x RL, i.e., nominally 660K in the example shown.
 The circuit’s output impedance equals the input signal source impedance (Rs) value divided by hfe.
 Thus, the circuit has a high input and low output impedance, and acts as a unity-voltage-gain “buffer” circuit.

 If this buffer circuit is fed with a fast input pulse, its output may have a deteriorated falling edge, as shown in Figure 2.
 This deterioration is caused by the presence of stray capacitance (Cs) across RL.
 When the input pulse switches high, Q1 turns on and rapidly “sources” (feeds) a charge current into Cs, thus giving an output pulse with a sharp leading edge.
 However, when the input signal switches low again, Q1 switches off and is thus unable to “sink” (absorb) the charge current of Cs, which thus discharges via RL and makes the output pulse’s trailing edge decay exponentially, with a time constant equal to the Cs-RL product.

-Note from the above description that an npn emitter follower can efficiently source (but not sink) high currents — a pnp emitter follower gives the opposite action, and can efficiently sink (but not source) high currents.
+Note from the above description that an NPN emitter follower can efficiently source (but not sink) high currents — a PNP emitter follower gives the opposite action, and can efficiently sink (but not source) high currents.

 If the basic Figure 1 switching circuit is used to drive inductive loads such as coils or loudspeakers, etc., it must be fitted with a diode protection network to limit inductive switch-off back-EMFs to safe values.
 One very useful inductor-driving circuit is the relay driver, and a number of examples of this are shown in Figures 3 to 7.

-|Figure 3.
+FIGURE 3.
 Simple emitter-follower relay driver.

-|Figure 4.
-Pnp version of the relay driver.
+FIGURE 4.
+PNP version of the relay driver.

-|Figure 5.
+FIGURE 5.
 Darlington version of the NPN relay driver.

-|Figure 6.
+FIGURE 6.
 Delayed switch-on relay driver.

-|Figure 7.
+FIGURE 7.
 Auto-turn-off time-delay circuit.

 A constant-current generator (CCG) is a circuit that generates a constant load current irrespective of wide variations in load resistance.
 A bipolar transistor can be used as a CCG by using it in the common-collector mode shown in Figure 8.
 Here, R1-ZD1 applies a fixed 5.6V “reference” to Q1 base, making 5V appear across R2, which thus passes 5mA via Q1’s emitter.
 A transistor’s emitter and collector currents are inherently almost identical, so a 5mA current also flows in any load connected between Q1’s collector and the positive supply rail, provided that its resistance is not so high that Q1 is driven into saturation.

-|Figure 10.
-Precision constant-current generator.||Figure 11.
-Thermally-
+FIGURE 10.
+Precision constant-current generator.

-an LED as a voltage
+FIGURE 11.
+Thermally-stabilized constant-current generator, using an LED as a voltage reference.

-In many practical CCG applications, the circuit’s most important feature is its high dynamic output impedance or “current constancy” — the precise current magnitude being of minor importance — in such cases the basic Figure 8 and 9 circuits can be used.
-If greater precision is needed, the “reference” voltage accuracy must be improved.
-One way of doing this is to replace R1 with a 5mA constant-current generator, as indicated in Figure 10 by the “double circle” symbol, so that the zener current (and thus voltage) is independent of supply voltage variations.
-A red LED acts as an excellent reference voltage generator, and has a very low temperature coefficient, and can be used in place of a zener, as shown in Figure 11.
-In this case, the LED generates roughly 2.0V, so only 1.4V appears across R1, which has its value reduced to 270R to give a constant-current output of 5mA.
-The CCG (constant-current generator) circuits in Figures 8 through 11 are all “three-terminal” designs that need both supply and output connections.
-Figure 12 shows a two-terminal CCG that consumes a fixed 2mA when wired in series with an external load.
-Here, ZD1 applies 5.6V to the base of Q1, which (via R1) generates a constant collector current of 1mA — this current drives ZD2, which thus develops a very stable 5.6V on the base of Q2 which, in turn, generates a constant collector current of about 1mA, which drives ZD1.
-The circuit thus acts as a closed-loop current regulator that consumes a total of 2mA.
+Here, ZD1 applies 5.6V to the base of Q1, which (via R1) generates a constant collector current of 1 mA — this current drives ZD2, which thus develops a very stable 5.6V on the base of Q2 which, in turn, generates a constant collector current of about 1mA, which drives ZD1.
+The circuit thus acts as a closed-loop current regulator that consumes a total of 2 mA.
 R3 acts as a start-up resistor that provides the transistor with initial base current.
-Figure 13 shows a version of the two-terminal CCG in which the operating current is fully variable from 1mA to 10mA via dual ganged variable resistor RV1.
+Figure 13 shows a version of the two-terminal CCG in which the operating current is fully variable from 1 mA to 10 mA via dual ganged variable resistor RV1.
 Note that these two circuits each need a minimum operating voltage, between their two main terminals of about 12V, but can operate with maximum ones of 40V.

 A common-collector circuit can be used as an AC-coupled linear amplifier by biasing its base to a quiescent half-supply voltage value (to accommodate maximal signal swings) and AC-coupling the input signal to its base and taking the output signal from its emitter, as shown in the basic circuits in Figures 14 and 15.
 Figure 14 shows the simplest possible version of the linear emitter follower, with Q1 biased via a single resistor (R1).
 To achieve half-supply biasing, R1’s value must (ideally) equal Q1’s input resistance — the biasing level is thus dependent on Q1’s hfe value.